lightblueseas/resource-bundles-data/README.md

 The erd-diagramm for this database looks as follows: ![erd-diagramm](https://github.com/lightblueseas/resource-bundles-data/blob/develop/resource-bundles-init/src/main/resources/erd/erd-diagramm-resourcesbundles.png)

-This erd-diagramm was created with the awesome [SQuirreL SQL Client](http://squirrel-sql.sourceforge.net/)
+This erd-diagramm was created with [Jeddict plugin from netbeans as JPA Modeler](http://plugins.netbeans.org/plugin/53057/jpa-modeler)  and [Jeddict](https://jeddict.github.io/)

 ## License